peoplesconstitution/phoenix-constitution/constitution/article-18-the-right-to-keep-and-bear-arms.md

 ## Section 1: Fundamental Right to Self-Defense

-1. Every person has the inherent right to defend themselves, their family, their community, and their liberties from threats to life, liberty, and dignity.
+1. Every person has the inherent right to defend themselves, their family, their community, and their liberties from threats to life, dignity, and freedom.

-2. The right to keep and bear arms shall not be infringed arbitrarily by the state, except as expressly permitted under conditions of responsibility, accountability, and public safety outlined herein.
+2. The right to keep and bear arms shall not be infringed arbitrarily by any governmental entity, except under conditions of responsibility, due process, and lawful accountability as specified herein.

 ---

-## Section 2: Civilian Ownership and Responsibility
+## Section 2: Individual Arms Ownership and Responsibility

-1. Any individual legally residing within the jurisdiction of this Constitution may own, purchase, and possess arms appropriate for self-defense, hunting, sport, and civic defense.
+1. Any citizen legally residing under this Constitution may own, purchase, and possess arms appropriate for:

+   - Self-defense,
+   - Hunting,
+   - Lawful sport,
+   - Protection of constitutional liberties.

-2. Arms ownership is a right, but also a civic responsibility.
+2. Arms ownership is recognized as a right, but it carries civic responsibilities.
 Owners must:

    - Obtain and maintain valid licensing,
    - Submit arms for appropriate registration,
-   - Demonstrate basic competence in safety, storage, and usage.
+   - Demonstrate basic competence in safety, storage, and responsible usage.

 3. Licensing and registration systems must be: